Satoshi-Engineering/tipcards/README.md

 ### Frontend

 - Create a `frontend/.env.local` file  (or copy it from `frontend/.env`)  and add the following variable:
-  - `VITE_BACKEND_API_ORIGIN` probably http://localhost:4000 -> where your frontend will be served
+  - `VITE_BACKEND_API_ORIGIN` probably `http://localhost:4000` -> where your frontend will be served

 ### Testing

 If you want to test the tipcards on your local machine, here are some hints:

-- Fund your https://demo.lnbits.com/wallet with 1 - 100sats.
-The tipcard redeeming creates a lightning invoice
-via lnbits and there are transaction costs.
+- Fund your [LNBits wallet](https://demo.lnbits.com/wallet) with 1 - 100sats.
+The tipcard redeeming creates a lightning invoice via lnbits and there are transaction costs.
 - It won't work with your smartphone, because the development setup restricted to localhost.
 (And if you use `vite --host` to expose the port, your lightning apps will refuse to work because there is no ssl connection)
   - We use BlueWallet Deskop app for testing (it can access localhost)